 - Manufacturer recalls being ignored

-Examples of When Driver and Vehicle Monitoring Is Necessary
+Examples of When Fleet Management Vehicle Tracking Is Necessary

 Ignored check engine lights.
 Your driver is right in the middle of the busiest day of the week, at the busiest time of the day, running a little behind on their next service call and they see it: That indistinct "check engine" light.

 What could it be?
 Is there a problem with the vehicle's engine or is it something minor, like a loose gas cap?
 Either way, the truck seems to be running just fine and there is really no time to worry about that now, so on with their work they go.